timoruohomaki/alert-producer/readme.md

 ### Alert Producer Client
-# alert-producer

-This is a simple utility that reads objects from JSON file and posts them to Azure Event Hub as a batch process
+This is a simple utility process that reads objects from JSON file and posts them to Azure Event Hub as a batch process.
+It can run in a container or as a Azure Function.